Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 * For each position, we calculate the square size with the maximum possible height.
 If we meet zero, we reset the left and right boundries for that position.
 * MULTIPLE

+### 86. Partition List
+* Wrote a solution to convert the nodes in place with 4 pointers, then found that people were all writing connecting two lists with two pointers.